Fast Funding for Government Contractors

 - Your invoice must not be guaranteed as collateral.

-- Generally, you cannot have an unsolved bankruptcy or judgment impedes accounts receivables.
+- You cannot have an unsolved bankruptcy or judgment that impedes accounts receivable.

 - No liens on your A/Rs.